Submit support requests and browse self-service resources.

 This answers the question are my APIs experiencing security issues or are there any vulnerabilities?

 API security is a critical component of your monitoring strategy and should account for authorization, privacy, non-repudiation, and attack prevention.
 An overall focus on avoiding misuse or malicious attacks should be emphasized.

 The best API monitoring tool for the enterprise is the Akana API platform.
 The Akana API platform makes it easy to create, deploy, and monitor APIs. by using Akana, you'll get key insights into your business.

 Not all API management softwares come with monitoring tools.
 In order to be successful, any API monitoring tool you select must include API analytics.
 Akana, for example, provides key insights into your business by evaluating API interactions across your entire API ecosystem.

 API monitoring is typically implemented after APIs have been scaled into production.
-While there are monitoring-only softwares available, we recommend leveraging a full lifecycle API management software.
+While there are monitoring-only softwares available, we recommend leveraging software for the full API lifecycle.
 This can simplify both the implementation and monitoring of your APIs.
 With the metrics provided, poor performing applications can be improved and high performers can be identified and strengthened to optimize your entire digital business.

 As APIs have become leading tools to usher in a digital transformation, it is critical that your API management software come ready-baked with an analytics engine.
 Without understanding the importance of metrics, opportunities can be missed, blind spots can be created, and business value will be lost.